Jordan-Sauchuk/react-build-/README.md

 Prototype React Build :
-An application in progress being built with React
+an application in progress being built with React